nalivajr/waldo-test-app/README.md

 Coroutines are used to execute complex operations and data loading.
 Mainly, they are used as `viewModelScope.launch` (e.g. `LoginViewModel`) to start some operation.
-Once operation is ready, result is process (e.g. dispatch errors) and posted to UI.
+Once operation is ready, result is processed (e.g. dispatch errors) and posted to UI.
 If you see into `WaldoAPI` and `WaldoApiImpl` you may notice, that functions are not marked as `suspend` and inside `WaldoApiImpl` operations are executed in `runBlocking`.
 That was done in order to keep different application components as a simple classes, and do not tie with coroutines technology.